Measurement With Non Standard Units

 Introduction: Why Use Non-Standard Units?

 Before the widespread adoption of standardized units like the metric system, people relied on non-standard units – objects readily available in their environment.
 These units varied from place to place, reflecting the unique context of each community.
-Examples included hand spans, cubits (the length of a forearm), paces, or the length of a specific stick.
+Also, examples included hand spans, cubits (the length of a forearm), paces, or the length of a specific stick.
 While seemingly impractical compared to the precision of standardized units, using non-standard units offers crucial pedagogical advantages.

 Exploring Different Non-Standard Units